clustermin/fastcron/src/content/docs/troubleshooting/504-gateway-timeout.md

 - Decrease the server-side script's execution time, e.g. by limiting the number of items processed per execution.

 - Make the server-side script continue to execute even when the web server stops waiting for it, e.g. enable PHP's `ignore_user_abort`.

-If you don't want to treat 504 Gateway Timeout as a failure, you can ignore HTTP status codes.